 We are often spoiled for choice and therefore cannot decide.
 Nowadays, numerous options are open to us in almost every area of life: For example, there are diverse job profiles and career opportunities.
 It's also no longer necessary to start a family in the traditional way.
 As great as all the different choices are, they make it difficult for us to make a decision.

 A commitment to one option ultimately means a rejection of all other options.
 This stirs up fears of loss and failure: What if I have made the wrong decision after all?
 This question can be very stressful and also paralyzing.
-The fear of doing something wrong ultimately prevents you from taking action.
+Before loud FearIf you don't want to do something wrong, you won't be able to do anything at all.

 This inevitably leads to your self-determination slipping away.
 Because no decision is also a decision: At some point, time or other people will take the choice away from you.
 By procrastinating too long, you lose your influence over the situation.
 Depending on what the situation is, this may certainly not be in your best interest.